All Episodes

 I'm sure.

-Well, that's one of my point all along.
+Well, that's my point all along.

-Reason number one why the healthcare system is out of whack is the consumer, the patient has no idea what it costs.
+Reason number one why the health care system is out of whack is the consumer, the patient, has no idea what it costs.

 Believe me, if you knew what it costs, you'd be shopping around for the best deal you could get.